Best Places to Eat in Little Italy NYC - New York City Article

 Each year in September, Little Italy becomes the nerve center of the city as they hold the annual Feast of San Gennaro, a Salute to the Patron Saint of Naples.
 For 11 days over 1 million locals and visitors come to Little Italy to enjoy the festivities as well as the array of excellent and expertly prepared Italian fare.

+No trip to NYC is complete without a visit to Little Italy!
 We’ve highlighted a few of our favorite Little Italy restaurants in this feature.
-Here you’ll find Lombardi’s, the first pizzeria in the U.S.; authentic old world Sicilian recipes at Paesano of Mulberry Street, Fine Italian dining at Il Cortile; go to Little Italy’s original sidewalk café and ask for MAMA, owner and founder at Caffé Napoli...our lady of Little Italy; taste the hand made pasta at Aunt Jake’s and don’t forget Caffé Palermo is home to Baby John, the legendary Cannoli King!
+Here you’ll find Lombardi’s, the first pizzeria in the U.S.; authentic old world Sicilian recipes at Paesano of Mulberry Street, Fine Italian dining at Il Cortile; find Little Italy’s best outdoor courtyard & garden at Da Nico; have some fun and “shake your napkin” at Puglia; and don’t forget Caffé Palermo is home to Baby John, the legendary Cannoli King!

-If you’re trying to decide where to eat in Little Italy NYC, try a cannoli!
-Whether you start or end your culinary visit here, Caffe Palermo is a must-do NYC experience.
-Proprietor Baby John holds the self-appointed but well-deserved crown title of “Cannoli King.”
-His cannoli are the hands-down, bona-fide and certified best cannoli in New York City.
-In fact, they are the best cannoli you’ll ever eat!
-He uses the same magic on the rest of his pastries, including cheesecake, tiramisu and other tasty treats you won’t find anywhere else in the Big Apple.
-A wide variety of coffees and espresso rounds out the menu.
-For more than 43 years, Caffe Palermo has been providing the people of New York City and the world over with the finest Italian pastries and the best cannoli money can buy!
+Whether you start or end your culinary visit here, Caffé Palermo is a must-do NYC experience.
+Proprietor Baby John holds the well-deserved crown title of "Cannoli King" and his cannolis are the hands down, bona fide and certified best canollis you’ll ever eat!
+He uses the same magic on the rest of his pastries, including cheesecake, tiramisu and other tasty teats you won’t find anywhere else in the city.
+A wide variety of coffees and espressos round out the menu.
+For more than 46 years, Caffé Palermo has been providing the people of New York and the world over with the finest Italian pastries and best cannoli money can buy!